The stage is set for a new form of collaboration between Catholic priests and Bishops in England and Wales.

-Fr Tom Jordan (Brentwood) outgoing Chair and leader of the Review Group, had initiated the review of the limping NCPEW and presented the results of the consultation as a way of facing changed circumstances, with contemporary diocesan councils of priests and ongoing formation provision vastly improved from when the NCPEW began 39 years ago.
+Fr Tom Jordan, Brentwood Diocese, out-going Chair and leader of the Review Group, had initiated the review of the limping NCPEW and presented the results of the consultation as a way of facing changed circumstances, with contemporary diocesan councils of priests and ongoing formation provision vastly improved from when the NCPEW began 39 years ago.

 The new body would have 22 diocesan members, one from each of the dioceses in England and Wales.